Informing Research Participants about the Processing of Their Personal Data

 Other special situations include research concerning children or other persons belonging to vulnerable groups.
 Additionally, to fulfil the principle of transparency, it may be appropriate in some situations to provide research participants with more detailed information, although it is not explicitly required in the provisions regarding the provided information.
 This information may concern, for example, risks and safeguards related to personal data processing.
 If necessary, you can contact the data protection officer in your organisation for more detailed advice.

 The required conciseness, clarity and scope of the information can be reconciled by applying a layered approach to providing the information.
 The main principle is that research participants must be provided with all information required by the GDPR concerning the processing of their personal data.
-A layered approach means that the information regarding personal data processing is divided into layers based on the importance of the information.
+A layered approach means that the information regarding personal data processing is divided into smaller parts, providing the participants with pieces of information that form an intelligible entity.
+The layered approach is familiar to many from the digital environment, where more detailed information can often be accessed through a separate link.

 The first layer (e.g. research information sheet) contains the most essential information with regard to your research: